Procedures vary, so check on your Council’s website and/or council’s notification of the meeting.

 The chair will have a list of all objectors who have registered to speak and will call out your name when the item you are interested in is under discussion.
 Speakers ‘against’ the DA will usually be heard first, followed by representatives of the applicant (this might be the applicant itself, the architect, the town planner or one of the experts on their team).
 The applicant may take that opportunity to respond to issues raised by objectors.

 After each objector has spoken, the panel members might ask questions, for example to understand your concerns better.
 Occasionally, panel members might return to ask something further of you regarding something raised by the applicant.
 Once you have finished speaking, however, you do not have the right to ask further questions, either of the panel or of the applicant.
 You should not interject, call out or comment while the applicant is speaking.
+If it’s an online meeting, your microphone and camera should be turned off as soon as you have finished speaking.

 Likewise, after the applicant has spoken the panel members might ask questions.
 This might be for clarification or perhaps to seek if the applicant would be prepared to accept a condition which resolves a particular concern raised by an objector.
 The fact a panel member might ask questions as to how problems could be resolved, including by conditions, does not imply that the panel has already decided to approve.
 It simply covers one variable that may arise in the discussion that will occur later as how the DA will be determined.